ykim92/cdmmobilewebadd/README.md

 CONTENTdm Mobile Web Add
 ===============

 cdmmobilewebadd is a plugin for OCLC's CONTENTdm collection that allows you to add items to your collection on mobile devices.
+This plugin should allow anyone with the web URL to upload files to server, but only as pending items in approval queue of the collection.

 What's Included
 --------------